‘Essential’ workers and businesses: Here’s how Washington Gov. Inslee’s ‘stay at home’ order defines them in a time of coronavirus

 WATER AND WASTEWATER

-The Water and Wastewater Sector is a complex sector composed of drinking water and wastewater infrastructure of varying sizes and ownership types.
+The Water and wastewater sector is a complex sector composed of drinking water and wastewater infrastructure of varying sizes and ownership types.
 Multiple governing authorities pertaining to the water and wastewater sector provide for public health, environmental protection, and security measures, among others.

 Essential Workforce